 At the top, as well as almost all the way, there is the free wifi of the Mount Fuji network, and get ready to be surrounded by climbers who gather here from the four ascent paths!

 Climbing Mount Fuji is an unforgettable experience, but I want to recap the main problems to consider when climbing, to be prepared and get bad surprises.

 Prepare to be surrounded by people, especially near the summit, with points where you will have to proceed in line and also stop in waiting.
 Unfortunately, many Japanese are not used at all to the altitude and mountains, and this further increases traffic congestion in the last range, where the path becomes even narrower.
 It’s not allowed to leave the marked route, so wait patiently and don’t try to overcome by exiting the path.
-Arm yourself with patience and if you don’t want to risk to miss the dawn move ahead: on the top there are benches and a small shop where you can enjoy a hot drink while waiting!
+Arm yourself with patience and if you don’t want to risk missing the dawn move ahead: on the top, there are benches and a small shop where you can enjoy a hot drink while waiting!

-Toilets and ban of camping
+Toilets and ban on camping

 On Mount Fuji is not possible to exit the marked routes and camp.
-If you want to rest, you can do it briefly on the sides of the path, possibly in places that are not a obstacle to other hikers, or near the mountain huts, where there are benches and spaces where you can sit on the ground.
-Of course, there is also the option to overnight or stop for 50 minutes with a drink, to warm up yourself a little staying inside and close your eyes for a while to regain your strength.
+If you want to rest, you can do it briefly on the sides of the path, possibly in places that are not an obstacle to other hikers, or near the mountain huts, where there are benches and spaces where you can sit on the ground.
+Of course, there is also the option to overnight or stop for 50 minutes with a drink, to warm up yourself a little staying inside and closing your eyes for a while to regain your strength.